mParticle/docs/src/pages/developers/platform/index.md

 Field 'name' is required. | The calculate attribute's name is missing. |
 Field 'name' must be unique. | A calculated attribute with that name already exists in the workspace. |
 Field 'draft_definition' is required. | The calculated attribute is missing the draft_definition field. |
+Field 'time_period.type' = 'all' is not supported. | The time period type `all` is not supported. |
+'time_period.date' must be on or after the earliest date available of {date} | The date isn't available according to the audience retention period of your subscription plan. |
+The within time period cannot exceed your configured retention period of {N} days for Calculated Attributes | The date specified for the `within` calculation date range exceeds the audience retention period of your subscription plan. |
 Invalid recipe type | Only type `event` is currently supported. |
 Invalid calculation type | The `draft_definition.calculation_type` field is missing or invalid.
 See schema definition for enum values. |
 Invalid time period specification | The `draft_definition.time_period` field is missing or invalid. |